MYO-Sport/MYO-Sport-App/README.md

     `git checkout -b feature/your-feature-name`
 4. Make the necessary changes, commit them, and push to your forked repository:
     `git add .   git commit -m "Your detailed description of the changes."   git push origin feature/your-feature-name`
-5. Open a pull request on the original repository, comparing your branch with the `main` branch.
+5. Open a pull request on the original repository, comparing your branch with the `dev` branch.

 License
 -------